This jam is now over. It ran from 2025-11-07 17:00:00 to 2025-11-09 23:59:59. View results

 Join the celebration in the Official Unity 20th Anniversary Discord Channel: Discord invite link

-By joining the official Unity Discord and participating in the conversation in the Anniversary Jam "team-hangout" (and following the channel guidelines), you will be eligible to receive the special "Jammer20" role in Discord.
+By joining the official Unity Discord and participating in the conversation in the Anniversary Jam chat and forums (while following the channel guidelines), you will be eligible to receive the special "Jammer20" role in Discord.

 The "Jammer20" Discord role is a limited-edition role that will only be granted to those who participate in the Unity 20th Anniversary Game Jam.